vincentARM/Pico_pshell/README.md

 In assembler on the pico, there is no call to the operating system and therefore you have to use the C functions of the library used by pshell.
 Pshell being a very simple system, it does not provide a mechanism to call these functions.
 It is therefore necessary to know the addresses of each function, addresses which may vary depending on the version of pshell.

-This is why these addresses are described in the functionsC.inc file to be included in each assembler source.
+This is why initially the addresses of the first functions used are described in the functionsC.inc file to be included in each assembler source.

+After analysis, I created a program in C cretabfctpshell.c which recovers all the addresses of the functions from the files resulting from the compilation of pshell on the PC.

+The result is visible in the functionsC1.inc file.

 Attention the file in the examples concerns the version of pshell :

 Pico Shell v1.2.13-1-g9f1f47d, LittleFS v2.5, Vi 0.9.1, SDK v1.4.0

-and it is to be completed for the other C functions not referenced.

-It will have to be modified for each new version of pshell unless I find the explanation for the relocation (and of course the assembler programs have to be recompiled with each new version of pshell.
+It will have to be modified for each new version of pshell unless I find the explanation for the relocation (and of course the assembler programs have to be recompiled with each new version of pshell).

 Here is a typical example of calling the printf function
 ```asm